|

 An ultimate classic comfort food is a cheese souffle.
 Long popular and depicted both in film and comics, cheese souffles are much part of our popular culture and culinary history.
 While traditional cheese souffles can take up to 1 1/2 hours to make, these Mini Cheese Souffles take 20 minutes or less in the oven!

-What sort of cheese should I use in my souffles?
+What sort of cheese should I use in my souffle?

-I read in a souffle recipe that the most important part was preparing your ramekins.
+I read in a souffle recipe that preparing the ramekins was the most important part.
 What’s that all about?

 If you enjoyed this recipe on 31 Daily, you might also enjoy: